We use cookies to make your experience better. Learn more about how and why.

 December Giving Statistics

-While you may think it’s too late to send out that mailer or postcard, you still have plenty of digital options and time.
+While it may be too late to send out that mailer or postcard, you still have time for plenty of digital options.
 Here are four areas to focus on for the end of the year.

 Email Marketing